-- They have an up to date awareness of online safety matters and of the current Online Safety Policy. - They have read, understood and signed the Staff Acceptable Use Policy. - They report and suspected misuse or problem to the Head Teacher/Senior Leader or Online Safety Lead for investigation. - All digital communications should be on a professional level and only carried out using official school systems. - Pupils understand and follow the Online Safety Policy and acceptable use policies. - Students have a good understanding of research skills and the need to avoid plagiarism. - They monitor the use of digital technologies in lessons. - Guide pupils to suitable websites that are suitable for their use.
+- They have an up to date awareness of online safety matters and of the current Online Safety Policy. - They have read, understood and signed the Staff Acceptable Use Policy. - They report and suspected misuse or problem to the Head Teacher/Senior Leader or Online Safety Lead for investigation. - As part of a whole school approach to Online Safety, handle Online Safety concerns themselves and inform the Online Safety lead or Head Teacher as appropriate. - All digital communications should be on a professional level and only carried out using official school systems. - Pupils understand and follow the Online Safety Policy and acceptable use policies. - Students have a good understanding of research skills and the need to avoid plagiarism. - They monitor the use of digital technologies in lessons. - Guide pupils to suitable websites that are suitable for their use.